 - Optional T-rules (Eg: passive transformation, interrogative transformation)

 - Obligatory T- rule (Eg: Number transformation dealing with the agreement of a subject NP with its verb).
-The transformations effected by the application of T rules are also of two types:
+The transformations affected by the application of T rules are also of two types:

 - Singularly Transformation- It operates upon only one terminal string.